Maia Lumsden: 2023–2024: Wimbledon doubles quarterfinals, top 70

+2025: Two WTA 125 doubles titles

+Partnering Harriet Dart, she reached the doubles semifinals at the Singapore Open.

+Alongside Makoto Ninomiya, she won the doubles title at the WTA 125 Open de Saint-Malo in May, defeating Oksana Kalashnikova and Angelica Moratelli in the final.

+In September, Lumsden and Harriet Dart won the doubles title at the WTA 125 Caldas da Rainha Ladies Open, defeating Madeleine Brooks and Anastasia Tikhonova in the final.

 Performance timelines

 Only main-draw results in WTA Tour, Grand Slam tournaments, Fed Cup/Billie Jean King Cup and Olympic Games are included in win–loss records.

 Singles

-Current after the 2022 US Open.
+Current through the 2022 US Open.